trvon/SpaceSecure/README.md

 When the network is scanned, it shows every devices on the network, and we hope this inspires individuals to be more safe on the web.

+## To Integrate
+Drammer: A bot used to control android devices.
+More info on this can be found on 1) https://www.vusec.net/projects/drammer/ 2) https://vvdveen.com/publications/drammer.pdf

 ## Support
 The program is supportable on linux devices and an windows machine with a command terminal emulator equipped with the correct scan utilities.